Friday, October 4, 2024

-HomeAdobe Premiere ProHow to Create Fake Camera Movement in Adobe Premiere Pro CC (2017)
+HomeAdobe Premiere ProHow to Create Professional Fake Camera Movement in Post in Premiere Pro...

-How to Create Fake Camera Movement in Adobe Premiere Pro CC (2017)
+How to Create Professional Fake Camera Movement in Post in Premiere Pro CC (Updated for 2024)

 Learn how to create fake camera movement in Adobe Premiere Pro CC

-A lot of times a tripod is used or needed to capture a scene.
+Want to take your tripod footage from static and uninspired to dynamic and professional looking?
+I get it, a lot of times a tripod is used or needed to capture a scene.
 However, a tripod shot is the quickest way to make the shot feel amateurish and uninteresting.
-If it isn’t an interview, it’s always a good rule of thumb to keep the camera moving.
+If it isn’t an interview, I like to follow my mentor’s key phrase, “keep the camera moving”.
 So what we need to do is add back in the camera movement to give the shot the right pro feeling to it again.

-In this tutorial, we are going to be going over how to create camera movements with tripod footage in Adobe Premiere Pro CC.
+In this tutorial, I am going to give a step-by-step guide on adding that camera movement in to give the proper energy and feel to it.
 We will be going over an ideal condition with 4k footage, and a less idea but more common situation in which we have regular definition video.

 1. Drag in your higher res footage to create a sequence